neilg63/viewportScale/README.md

 <dl>
 	<dt>resize:</dt><dd>Default = <strong>true</strong>, to disable automatic resizing of inline styles applied by this plugin on window resize enter <strong>false</strong>.</dd>
 	<dt>detect:</dt><dd>Default = <strong>'full'</strong>, unless only simplified string syntax is used in the first parameter, in which case only a basic test is run.
 Use 'skip' to suppress browser detection altogether.
 To enforce full suppprt detection even with simplified vw/vh syntax, specify <em>'strict'</em> for this option.</dd>
+	<dt>sizeMode:</dt><dd>Default = <strong>'auto'</strong>, define whether the initial viewport size detection script should be based on application window height, as is preferable in a desktop environment or on screen height, as is preferable for mobile device in which the browser is usually fullscreen except when nagivation controls are displayed.
+Auto mode assumes if the initial window height is below a certain value (480 by default) it should assume screen height is the better unit, although this may include some smaller desktop/laptop screens.
+In 'mobile' mode screen height is enforced and in desktop mode, only true window height is considered.
+You can use a third party deivce  detection script to apply the best setting.</dd>
+	<dt>maxMobileHeight:</dt><dd>Default = <strong>480</strong>, define the maximum initial window height at which a device is considered mobile.
+We recommend using a device detection script.</dd>
 </dl>

+<h4>iOS Screen Height Issue</h4>
+<p>iOS subtracts the navigation bar from the window height, even if its hidden on page load.
+As a result only screen.height is a reliable measure for such devices.</p>
+<h4>Basic Usage</h4>
-For basic usage when applying viewport height or width to CSS height or width properties, you need only add a comma separated string:
+<p>For basic usage when applying viewport height or width to CSS height or width properties, you need only add a comma separated string:</p>

 <pre>
 	/* Exactly 80% of viewport height irrespective of page length